 A ticket for driving while intoxicated can destroy one’s driving record.

 One of the key things any driver can do to protect his life and his driving record is to drive soberly.

 Another facet of smart driving comes in the form of the high school report card or college transcript.
-Good grades can reap savings in excess of 10% on the yearly premium.
+Good grades can reap savings more than 10 percent on the yearly premium.

 When a new driver shows responsibility at school, it indicates to insurance companies that he or she is more likely to show responsibility while driving.

 Compare Rates on Car Insurance

 Whether a family is adding a new driver to an existing policy or a new driver is buying his own policy, completing a careful insurance comparison is a must.
 Experts advise shopping around for new insurance rates every six months.

 Few situations impact the bottom line as much as adding a new driver to the policy, so there is no time like the present to find the best rate for this new circumstance.

 By evaluating several different insurance companies in an organized manner, smart drivers will be able to find the car insurance policy that gives them the most personalized protection for the least amount of money.

 Enter your zip code in to compare new driver car insurance quotes now!